al45tair/ArgX/README.md

 start a new process, you pass in an argv[] array.
 ArgxCreateProcess() will construct a flat command line, if it will fit, taking care to follow Windows' quoting rules (see CommandLineToArgvW() for more information on those).
-If it won't fit, ArgX sets the flat command line to the string
+If it won't fit, and the executable we're starting doesn't support ArgX, ArgxCreateProcess() returns FALSE with the last error set to ERROR_BAD_LENGTH.

-    /CommandLineTooLong --commandLineTooLong -commandLineTooLong

-which hopefully will cause any software you might choose to run to report an error unless it supports ArgX, in which case it won't be using the flat command line data anyway.

 Next, ArgxCreateProcess() examines the executable image it is starting to see whether the image contains a section called "ArgX", of the following